 Stephanie Texera - Band

 Ms. Texera received a Bachelor of Music Education degree from Florida State University and a Master of Music degree in Instrumental Conducting from the University of Colorado at Boulder.
 During her tenure at CU, she was active in the new music community conducting several premieres for the Pendulum New Music Concert series and CU Wind Ensemble.
 In the Fall of 2009, she had the honor of conducting “Night Music I” for the “George Crumb at 80 Celebratory Festival” under the guidance of the composer.

-Ms. Texera has taught orchestra and band in Colorado and Florida for 18 years.
+Ms. Texera has taught orchestra and band in Colorado and Florida for 19 years.
 With a strong belief that travel is an extension of the classroom, her ensembles have performed in California, Tennessee, Hawaii, Germany, Austria, and Switzerland.
 Most recently, Ms. Texera served as the Director of the Front Range Youth Symphony in Arvada from 2011-2015.
-She recently resigned from the position to focus her efforts on further developing the Skyline Band program and the Skyline Visual and Performing Arts Academy.
 She is highly sought after as a guest clinician and conductor throughout Colorado.

 In her spare time, Ms. Texera enjoys spending time outdoors with her husband John, traveling, gardening, doing yoga, and hanging out with her cat Toby.